 But you also have people like Dale Dawson and his organization Bridge2Rwanda that equips brilliant young Rwandan minds to study abroad outside of Rwanda to avoid the “bottleneck” issue of Rwandan students who have no other place to develop their minds.

 Dawson is the President, Founder-CEO, and divides his time between Kigali and Little Rock.
-Then of course, you have the Presidential Scholars’ Program that is heavily operated in the state of Arkansas.
+Then, of course, you have the Presidential Scholars’ Program that is heavily operated in the state of Arkansas.

-Both Hendrix College, University of Arkansas, and a couple of other institutions seek and accept Rwandan students on full scholarship on an annual basis.
+Both Hendrix College, the University of Arkansas, and a couple of other institutions seek and accept Rwandan students on full scholarship on an annual basis.

 There’s a strange, continuous connection between these two places both rooted in my heart and I find that incredibly fascinating.
-Expressed on this little bag of greatness (ahem, coffee) brings an even greater amazement of the linking of communities.
+Expressed on this little bag of greatness (ahem, coffee) brings even greater amazement of the linking of communities.

 I was thrilled and couldn’t wait for a taste of this morning blend.

 The three of us agreed, as we ate lunch and sipped our first cups, that the bold nutty aroma is smooth and fixating.
-The notes of sugary vanilla allow a sweetness to flow, but it’s beautifully subtle.
+The notes of sugary vanilla allow the sweetness to flow, but it’s beautifully subtle.

 Glenda encouraged me to look into this.
 What’s behind the magical cup of so many intersections in my own life?
 What is the story and process and values of Westrock Coffee?

 The bean is treated with care by the farmers in the harvesting, wet-milling, and early processing stages.
-Farmers are yielding double harvests from training and revenue is generated in a cooperative level through privately owned wet mills.
+Farmers are yielding double harvests from training and revenue is generated at a cooperative level through privately owned wet mills.
 Standards are applied in all phases – well before importing and roasting.

 Still, the farmers’ capabilities and viability in the chain are respected and purposefully valued.
 Three specific stories of the farmer’s lives are even highlighted on Westrock’s website.

 Perhaps that’s what makes the clear-nice finish in each cup.
 I’ve been saying all of this for some time.
-Coffee can change lives at the most important level – the micro level.
+Coffee can change lives at the most important level – the micro-level.

 That’s both selfless and selfish.
 This has the potential to change my own thinking(as a consumer), and it sure can change the producers’ too.
 This isn’t about growing and increasing simply for the sake of doing so.
 It’s sensible growth.
 It’s socially conscious.
-It’s good business.
+It’s a good business.